 Benefits of Vinyasa Yoga

-Vinyasa “Flow” is the act of connecting various poses together to form a continuous stream of motion that stresses the link between postures and breathing (and therefore the body with the mind).
+Vinyasa “Flow” yoga is the act of connecting various yoga poses together to form a continuous stream of motion that stresses the link between postures and breathing (and therefore the body with the mind).
 Unlike some forms of yoga, Vinyasa leaves room for variety—how it is implemented depends on the style of the teacher.
 The commonality in different teaching methods lies in the unification of movement and breath as the flow of one pose to the next is stimulated with an inhale or exhale of breath.
-Many times a faster-paced practice, many “power yoga” classes incorporate elements of training with Vinyasa practice.
+Many times a faster-paced practice, many “power yoga” classes incorporate elements of strength training with Vinyasa practice.

 Physical Benefits

-Any form of will provide physical benefits, helping you to gain balance and flexibility.
+Any form of yoga will provide physical benefits, helping you to gain balance and flexibility.
 With Vinyasa, you will particularly notice an increase of stamina and endurance.
-As one practices on an everyday basis, his or her muscles strengthen and stretch and the body heals itself.
+As one practices yoga on an everyday basis, his or her muscles strengthen and stretch and the body heals itself.

 In conjunction with the increased stamina comes improved balance and coordination.
 The body becomes revitalized and its ability to heal is enhanced by stretching, strengthening and breathing techniques.
 An increased body heat and energy will create looser muscles as well as stronger blood flow, carrying oxygen to essential organs for revitalization.